-In 2016, Rhode Island signed on to the International Association of Providers of AIDS Care (IAPAC) Fast-Track Cities Initiative.
-This initiative is a global partnership with local municipalities, IAPAC, the Joint United Nations Programme on HIV/AIDS (UNAIDS), the United Nationals Human Settlements Program (UN-Habitat), and the City of Paris.
-The goal of this initiative is to attain the UNAIDS 90-90-90 targets, which include: 90% of all people living with HIV in Rhode Island will know their HIV status, 90% of all people with diagnosed HIV infection will receive sustained antiretroviral therapy (ART), and 90% of all people receiving ART will achieve viral suppression.
+Rhode Island has signed on to the International Association of Providers of AIDS Care (IAPAC) Fast-Track Cities Initiative which is a global partnership with local municipalities, IAPAC, the Joint United Nations Programme on HIV/AIDS (UNAIDS), the United Nationals Human Settlements Program (UN-Habitat), and the City of Paris to attain the UNAIDS 90-90-90 targets: 90% of all people living with HIV in RI will know their HIV status, 90% of all people with diagnosed HIV infection will receive sustained antiretroviral therapy (ART), and 90% of all people receiving ART will achieve viral suppression.
+Initially heavily focused on the 90-90-90 targets, the Paris Declaration was recently updated to establish attainment of the three 90 targets as the starting point on a trajectory towards getting to zero new HIV infections and zero AIDS-related deaths.

-The Rhode Island HIV Care Continuum is a visual representation of the care status of individuals diagnosed with HIV that reside in Rhode Island.
+The Rhode Island HIV Care Continuum is a visual representation of the care status of individuals diagnosed with HIV who reside in Rhode Island.
 Engagement in care is used as a proxy measure for receiving sustained ART.
 As the Care Continuum below indicates, Rhode Island has made progress on its 90-90-90 goals: 89% of Rhode Islanders who are HIV positive know their status, 74% of Rhode Islanders living with HIV are engaged in care, and 69% of Rhode Islanders living with HIV have achieved viral suppression.